-D347 - Advanced Psychiatric Mental Health Care of Children and Adolescents Across Care Settings - Advanced Psychological Care of Children and Adolescents Across Care Settings prepares students to evidence-based mental healthcare for children, adolescents, and families.
-This course guides students through application of age and developmentally appropriate advanced practice health assessment knowledge and diagnostic reasoning skills for children, adolescents, and families experiencing complex mental health issues.
-This course helps students develop treatment plans to manage specific mental health disorders for children, adolescents, and families using psychotherapeutic treatment modalities, psychopharmacology, and community resources.
-This course also includes the influences of family dynamics and societal norms on mental health progression and recovery.
-The following prerequisite courses are required prior to taking this course: All MSN Core courses and NP Core courses.
+D347 - Advanced Psychiatric Mental Health Care of Children and Adolescents across Care Settings - Advanced Psychiatric Care of Children and Adolescents across Care Settings prepares students to provide evidence-based mental healthcare for children, adolescents, and families.
+This course guides students through the application of age and developmentally appropriate advanced practice health assessment knowledge and diagnostic reasoning skills for children, adolescents, and families experiencing complex mental health issues.
+This course helps students develop treatment plans to manage specific mental health disorders through the use of psychotherapeutic treatment modalities, psychopharmacology, and community resources.
+This course also covers the influences of family dynamics and societal norms on mental health progression and recovery.
+The following are prerequisites for this course: all MSN Core courses, Advanced Pathophysiology for the Advanced Practice Nurse, Advanced Pharmacology for the Advanced Practice Nurse, and Advanced Health Assessment for the Advanced Practice Nurse.

 D348 - Psychiatric Mental Health Nurse Practitioner Clinical Internship I - Through precepted clinical experiences, the learner will develop competencies needed to provide comprehensive and holistic mental health care to individuals, families, and communities across the lifespan.
 In the precepted clinical setting, the learner will combine competencies developed in preparatory advanced practice coursework to deliver consumercentered mental health care.
 Therefore, the learner will conduct advanced mental health assessments and utilize the competencies of advanced pathophysiology, psychopharmacology, psychotherapy and health promotion for individuals and populations across the life span to build self-efficacy in individuals and groups, to determine correct diagnoses, and to establish mental health plans of care that include consumer and population preferences.
 All MSN Core Courses, NP Core courses, and PMHNP Specialty courses must be completed before taking this course.

 D349 - Psychiatric Mental Health Nurse Practitioner Clinical Internship II - Through precepted clinical experiences, the learner will develop competencies needed to provide comprehensive and holistic mental health care to individuals, families, and communities across the lifespan.
 In the precepted clinical setting, the learner will combine competencies developed in preparatory advanced practice coursework to deliver consumercentered mental health care.
 Therefore, the learner will conduct advanced mental health assessments and utilize the competencies of advanced pathophysiology, psychopharmacology, psychotherapy and health promotion for individuals and populations across the life span to build self-efficacy in individuals and groups, to determine correct diagnoses, and to establish mental health plans of care that include consumer and population preferences.
 All MSN Core Courses, NP Core courses, and PMHNP Specialty courses must be completed before taking this course.